jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

 # States as Numbers

 Which of the equivalent states should we choose as the canonical state?
 To answer this question, it will be helpful to think about states as numbers.
-We'll also see that this has significant computational benefits a bit later.
+We'll also see that this has significant computational benefits in the appendices.

 To write a state as a number, we can start in the top left and read the cells by rows; for each cell, we write a \\(0\\) digit if the cell is empty, and the digit \\(i\\) if the cell contains the \\(2^i\\) tile.
 For example, on a 2x2 board, the state <img src="/assets/2048/2x2_s2_3_1_0.svg" alt="4 8 2 -" style="height: 2em;">
 would be written as the number \\(2310\\).